geoffmunn/terra.py/README.md

 ## Dependencies

-Terra SDK uses <a href="https://python-poetry.org/">Poetry</a> to manage dependencies.
+Terra Classic SDK uses <a href="https://python-poetry.org/">Poetry</a> to manage dependencies.
 To get set up with all the required dependencies, run:

 ```
 $ pip install poetry